himanshu-daga/Image-effects/README.md

   -hide one image into another image and extract it back whenever required.

 Upcoming features:
-1. Select any color of your choice to apply it's filter
+1. Select any color of your choice to apply it's filter (and not just Greyscale).
 2. Green screen composite handles images of different sizes also